jnyfah/jnyfah.github.io/_posts/phanes.md

   url: '/assets/blog/preset.jpeg'
 ---

-I was bored and had just finished 2025 Advent of Code on C++23 features and I thought to myself, I **must** use modules!!
-So I decided to work on a tiny project where I can learn something new and also implement what I learnt during Advent, well, let's say it was not so tiny.
+I was bored and had just finished 2025 Advent of Code on C++23 features, and I thought to myself, I **must** use modules!!

+So I decided to work on a tiny project where I could learn something new and also apply what I had learned during Advent.

+Well, let’s just say it did not stay tiny.

-I built a directory analyzer: a tool that scans a filesystem path, __builds an in-memory tree representation of it__, and then runs different analyses on top of that tree.
-Things like a summary of total files and sizes, the largest files, the largest directories, extension statistics, recently modified files, empty directories — you get the idea.
+I built a directory analyzer: a tool that scans a filesystem path, **builds an in-memory tree representation of it**, and then runs different analyses on top of that tree.
+Things like summary information, largest files, largest directories, extension statistics, recently modified files, and empty directories.

 At a high level, the project has two jobs:

-1. It scans a directory and turns what it finds into a tree of directories and files.
+1. Scan a directory and turn what it finds into a tree of directories and files.
-2. It runs analysis on that tree.
+2. Run analysis on that tree.

-The main meat of the code (CHANGE THIS) was in building the tree.
-Every time a user inputs a directory path, the tool has to walk the entire thing and construct the in-memory representation before any analysis can happen.
-The first version did this with a plain iterative Depth First Search, and it was slow and single threaded, visiting one directory at a time while the CPU mostly just waited on the filesystem.
+The expensive part is building that tree.
+Every time a user passes in a directory path, the tool has to walk the entire thing and construct the in-memory representation before any analysis can happen.

+The first version did this with a plain iterative Depth First Search.
+It was single-threaded, visited one directory at a time, and on larger inputs it was slow enough to be annoying.

+That was where the whole rabbit hole started.

-So I thought multithreading could make this faster.
-I went ahead and built a thread pool to do the DFS in parallel, which was indeed much faster than the plain single-threaded version.
-But I soon discovered that my thread pool had a load balancing problem, so many workers sitting idle while others had a pile of work, so I converted it to a work-stealing thread pool where idle threads can grab work from their busier siblings.
-That was better, but it was full of mutexes, so eventually I replaced those with a lock-free implementation.
-(SO MANY "SO")
+I first built a thread pool to run the traversal in parallel, which was definitely faster than the plain single-threaded version.
+But then I ran into load-balancing problems: some workers sat idle while others had a pile of work.
+So I moved to a work-stealing thread pool, where idle workers could steal tasks from busier ones.
+That improved things, but the design still had a lot of mutex contention, so eventually I replaced the locking hot paths with a lock-free approach.

-This is just a series where I work through all of that, the pros and cons, what broke, what I learned about memory ordering, and hopefully at the end I can push the project further.
-Maybe find duplicate files across directories?
-Well, let's not walk faster than our shadows.
-For now the directory analyzer is done and you can check it out [here (Phanes)](https://github.com/jnyfah/phanes).
-Every stage of the evolution is a separate commit, so you can always go back and see exactly what the code looked like at each step.
+This series is basically me working through all of that: what changed, what broke, what got better, and what I learned along the way about scheduling, contention, and memory ordering.

+Maybe later I’ll push the project further and turn it into something like a duplicate file finder across directories.
+But let’s not walk faster than our shadows.

+For now, the directory analyzer itself is done, and you can check it out [here (Phanes)](https://github.com/jnyfah/phanes).
+Every stage of the project is a separate commit, so you can always go back and see exactly what the code looked like at each point.

 ---

-**Series overview:**
+**Series overview**

-- Part 1 (this post) — naive DFS, what the project does, and why single-threaded is not enough
+Part 1 is this post: the naive DFS builder, what the project does, and why single-threaded traversal was not enough.

-- Part 2 — introducing a thread pool
+Part 2 introduces a basic thread pool.

-- Part 3 — work-stealing to fix load imbalance
+Part 3 moves to work-stealing to fix load imbalance.

-- Part 4 — going lock-free
+Part 4 goes lock-free.

 ---

 ## First version: the naive DFS

 The first version built the directory tree with an iterative DFS.
-It starts at the root, maintains a stack of directory IDs still to be visited, then pops them one by one — reading each directory's contents, adding files to the tree, and pushing any subdirectories it finds back onto the stack:
+It starts at the root, maintains a stack of directory IDs still to be visited, then pops them one by one, reading each directory’s contents, adding files to the tree, and pushing any subdirectories it finds back onto the stack.

+If you want to explore the full code for this initial version, you can browse the repository at this point here: (commit [`6930b62`](https://github.com/jnyfah/phanes/tree/6930b625c33d82465d7a691b8744e0202a32d4e8))

 ```cpp
 std::stack<DirectoryId> toprocess;